What is SOC 2 compliance cost

 The hidden cost of implementation

 Before the audit, you need to put policies, controls, and security measures in place.
-That takes time, effort, and someone to own it.

 Who’s doing the work?